⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Value Assessment

-PRPath pricing: $9.99/month or $49.99/year.
-More expensive than Strong or Hevy, but includes AI coaching that would cost $50-200/month from a human trainer.
-The value proposition is different - you're paying for intelligence, not just tracking.
+PRPath pricing: $9.99/month or $49.99/year after a 7-day Pro trial.
+More expensive than Strong or Hevy, but includes Atlas (conversational AI coach with 4 personalities), nutrition tracking with photo and text calorie logging, and a fasting timer with 6 protocols.
+The value proposition is different, you're paying for an all-in-one app, not just tracking.

 Strong App: Detailed Pros & Cons